 But we must admit that being in a dangerous situation where you’re struggling to light a fire by rubbing two rocks or building your own boat to cross the unmerciful ocean wouldn’t really be a good feeling.
 In fact, it’ll be more or less of a nightmare for most of us.
-And that’s why we just prefer to watch all of that instead of actually experiencing it.
+And that’s why we prefer to watch all of that instead of actually experiencing it.
 And quite honestly, why would someone even think of getting themselves in a situation like that on purpose unless of course, you’re “Alexander Supertramp” or Bear Grylls?
-Let’s be honest to ourselves, we wouldn’t survive even for a day without our pampering lifestyles.
-Having said that, it’s great to sit and watch survival movies and Netflix has got an incredible collection of such movies.
+Let’s be honest, we wouldn’t survive a day without our privileged lifestyles.
+Having said that, it’s great to sit and watch survival movies and Netflix has got an incredible collection of them.
 So, here’s the list of really good survival movies on Netflix that are available to stream right now:

 The movie is set in a post-apocalyptic Earth where almost all of the human population has left our planet and moved to Jupiter’s moon, IO.
 Earth has been declared toxic but scientist Sam Walden believes otherwise and still wants to find a way for humans to live on their home planet.
 She sends out a broadcast message one day to see if anyone who is still on earth will come to find her.
 A man named Micah hears the radio transmission and visits her.
 But Micah is not at all convinced with Sam’s notions and believes that there is no scope for survival on Earth anymore.
 They both have a tough decision to make — should they take the next shuttle which is the last one to IO or stick around and find a solution?